flo1/bltn/README.md

 - Download pages and videos locally
 - Re-download an article or a video
 - Easy synchronisation with a third party service (dropbox, ownCloud…)
+- Create shortcuts for quickly adding and removing items.

 Depends
 ---

 You need wget, w3m and youtube-dl to use this script.
+If you use the others script, you will need libnotify and xdotool.

 Installation
 ---